 using words that imitate the sound they denote

 What a succession of groans, hurrahs, cheers, and all the

 of which the American language is so full.Verne, Jules

 open-ended question would be “Sounds like a tough deal.
 Tell me how it all happened.”

 Today, consumers are more likely to use social media as well as online reviews and forums to share

 .Forbes (Apr 25, 2014)

-logical or comprehensible arrangement of separate elements
+logical arrangement of different elements